matthewdaluz/AndroidPackageManager/README.md

 ```
 deb [arch=arm64] https://deb.debian.org/debian bookworm main contrib non-free
 deb https://packages.termux.dev/apt/termux-main stable main
+deb [trusted=yes] https://packages.termux.dev/apt/termux-main/ stable main
 ```

 Notes:

 - Termux repos are detected automatically; Debian arches are mapped to Termux equivalents.
 - `apm update` downloads Release + Packages(.gz) into `/data/apm/lists` and parses them locally; `.xz` indices are intentionally skipped on Android.
-- GPG verification is stubbed (`src/util/crypto/gpg_verify.cpp`), but the download/verification pipeline is in place for future enforcement.
+- Release metadata is verified against trusted keys in `/data/apm/keys` (`.asc` or `.gpg`, including inline `InRelease` signatures).
+Missing signatures or keys cause the source to be skipped unless `[trusted=yes]` is set.
 SHA256 verification of Packages/Release is wired but currently bypassed for `.deb` payloads.
+- Per-source trust overrides:
+  - `[trusted=yes]` skips Release signature verification for that repo.
+  - `[trusted=required]` enforces Release verification; the source is skipped if the signature or trusted key is missing.
+  - No `trusted` option defaults to verifying Release signatures.
 - Set `APM_CAINFO=/path/to/cacert.pem` to point curl at a custom CA bundle; otherwise the downloader tries common Android/Linux locations or builds a bundle from `/system/etc/security/cacerts`.